 Best vegan Calzone recipe!
 These delicious pizza pockets are a great alternative to regular pizza or Stromboli.
-The Calzones are stuffed with mushrooms, peppers, and plant-based cheese.
-The recipe is not only vegan (dairy-free, egg-free), but also gluten-free, and easy to make!
+The Calzones are stuffed with mushrooms, peppers, and vegan cheese.
+The recipe is not only dairy-free and egg-free, but also gluten-free, and easy to make!

 Cheesy Vegan Calzone